grebtsew/Object-and-facial-detection-in-python/README.md

 See `opencv` folder.

-Here I share a single- and multithreaded [OpenCV](https://opencv.org/) solution for facial detection and some functions liked SIFT detection.
+Here I share a single- and multithreaded [OpenCV](https://opencv.org/) solution for facial detection and some functions liked ORB detection.
 This code assume from opencv documentation and is a machine learning approach to detection.

+**NOTE**: With latest OpenCV absolut path to models must be set.
+Change them for detection implementations to work!

+**NOTE**: SIFT and some feature detections in OpenCV has been patented, so those implementations won't work as they did before.
+I have exchanged SIFT for ORB!

 This is how the opencv program look like during execution.